Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 When you run many coroutines in an application, you need a way to manage them as a group.
 Kotlin coroutines rely on a principle called _structured concurrency_ to provide this structure.

-This principle connects coroutines into a hierarchy of parent and child tasks that share the same lifecycle.
+This principle groups coroutines into a hierarchy of parent and child tasks with linked lifecycles.
 A parent coroutine waits for its children to complete before finishing.
 If the parent coroutine fails or is canceled, all its child coroutines are canceled too.
 Keeping coroutines connected this way makes cancellation, error handling, and resource cleanup predictable and safe.